pimvanroon/CommunicationLib/README.md

     }
 ```

 When u made a new version of your interface and u increased the ServiceVersion number to for example 3 do not forget to update the MaxVersion in the startup file.
+This also works the other way around increase MinVersion to 2 so the ServiceVersion 1 of you're interface won't be used.